e0828330/indexer/README.md

 If the -indexer option is set, the program creates the index and needs therefore the -idxout option where the generated .arff.gz file is stored.

+The -i option points to either the document collection (when in indexing mode) otherwise to the arff.gz file that contains a previously created index.

 If additionally to the -indexer option a query is given, the search is started after the index was created.

--lsize is default "none" and sets the listsize for the output to "none", "small", "medium" or "large".

--t sets the topic number for the output.
+The -lsize and -t options are only used to change the text fiels in the TREC output file.
+The lsize option gives the name of the positing list while the -t option gives the topic number.
+Both have no effect on the algorithms, they are just required for the ouput.

--min and -max set the threshold for lower and upperbound word occurance.
+-min and -max set the threshold for lower and upperbound term frequency and are used by the indexer to implement the frequency thresholding.

 -stemming enables stemming.